Web Design User Experience

 It’s easy to fall into myopia, though.
 Forget how it used to be.
 The game has changed and you need to adapt or die.

-SEO and UX: The Hang Ups
+SEO and User Experience: The Hang Ups

 Conflict within these two camps usually begins with structure and ends with content, but it doesn’t have to.
 You design a site to fit specific needs, and you decide during that time to put yourself in your visitor’s shoes (not your own).
 What do they want to see?
 What are they looking for?
 Am I answering the right questions?